vre-hub/vre-hub.github.io/docs/tech-docs/services/cvmfs.md

 * Foreman hostgroup: xxxxxxx
 * #######################################################
 The CVMFS Stratum 0 for repo xxxxxx.
-Access is controled via the e-group xxxxxxx.
+Access is controlled via the e-group xxxxxxx.
 Shared local unix user for account  xxxxxxx.

 To become the shared user execute: